hoodiecrow/ConsTcl/README.md

 __pep__

 `pep` was named after the sequence parse-eval-print, and I never changed the name.
 It reads and evals an expression, and prints the result.
+It's the most common command in the test cases, since it allows me to write code in Scheme and to get nicely formatted output.

 <table border=1><thead><tr><th colspan=2 align="left">pep (internal)</th></tr></thead><tr><td>str</td><td>a Tcl string</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>